 Used Car: 2009 Ford Ranger Review

-The 2009 Ford Ranger offers an outstanding reliability score, but lags behind rival pickups that have nicer cabins and more interior space.
+The 2009 Ford Ranger lags behind rival pickups that have nicer cabins, more interior space and better safety scores.

 The 2009 Ford Ranger is ranked:

 When it was new, reviewers noticed that the 2009 Ranger didn’t offer the performance or comfortable ride found on rival compact trucks.
 Although other trucks have more powerful engines, reviewers said that the Ranger’s base four-cylinder and available V6 engines offer enough power for the chores they’re put up to, and that as long as you’re not looking for a luxurious daily driver, the Ranger should meet your needs.
 Many recommended the V6-powered Ranger if you want to do any moderate towing or hauling.
 Both manual and automatic transmissions were offered, and reviewers were pleased with both when the Ranger was new.
 Rear- and four-wheel drive are also available.
 Maximum fuel economy estimates are 21/26 mpg city/highway, which are slightly better than what rival trucks offer.
 The Ranger can tow up to 6,000 pounds.